tivvon99/Python-Blog/README.md

         * config.py (handles configuration keys)
         * main.py   (handles main authorization files )

 ## Directions
 ---
+Before you proceed, I will state that I have a config.py file to maintain my newsapiclient key.
+You most likely will have to go to newsapi and get it to utilze the project similarly
 > Okay, so this how I run it.
 Enter the flask_blog directory.
 (Assuming only powershell for now).
 >
 >```shell